texttheater/produce/manual.md

 Make syntax vs. Produce syntax
 ------------------------------

-When you run the `produce` command, Produce will look for a file in the current directory, called `produce.ini` by default.
+When you run the `produce` command (usually followed by the targets you want built), Produce will look for a file in the current directory, called `produce.ini` by default.
 This is the “Producefile”.
-Let’s introduce Producefile syntax by comparing it with Makefile syntax.
+Let’s introduce Producefile syntax by comparing it to Makefile syntax.

 ### Rules and expansions